apache/sis-site/source/_index.md

 The SIS storage modules provide a common approach to the reading and writing of metadata, features and coverages applicable to simple imagery as to many dimensional data structures.
 SIS provides processing functions such as multi-threaded rasters reprojection and isolines computation from raster data.
+The API and the data encodings follow [international standards](standards.html) when available.

 <details open>
   <summary>